-BC Assessment uses a Property Tax Equation to determine the assessed value of properties in British Columbia.
+BC Assessment uses a Property Tax Equation to determine the assessed value of properties in BC.
 They determine the value based on the valuation date of July 1st of each year.
-In January, property owners also receive their assessment notice.
+In January, owners also receive their assessment notice.
 This contains the assessed value used to calculate the annual property taxes.

 The assessed taxable value of a property is $1,000,000.